-- Does this resource/tool/activity allow for each child to operate within their development zone (not causing unproductive struggle = frustration; not demanding unnecessary repetition = boredom)
+- Does this resource/tool/activity allow for each child to operate within their development zone (unproductive struggle = frustration; unnecessary repetition = boredom)

 - Does this resource/tool/activity allow for moments of DISCOVERY and JOY as the learner makes deeper connections to how numbers work in the world?